SFSU-Cyber-Security-Club/gator-scanner/README.md

 # gator-scanner
-A short utility program for educational purpose to understand how port scanning works
+A short utility program to understand how port scanning works

+# To be determined...